 The Apple Shape

-Another body type that may not be used to hearing jumpsuits are flattering on: the apple body shape.
+Another body type that may not be used to hearing jumpsuits is flattering on is the apple body shape.
 The truth is, jumpsuits can be an apple’s best friend!
-The main reason for this is because jumpsuits often offer built in waist definition (as mentioned above).
+The main reason for this is that jumpsuits often offer built-in waist definition (as mentioned above).

 If you have an apple body shape you likely don’t have a naturally defined waistline – that’s part of what makes an apple shape an apple after all.
 This is where jumpsuits come into play.